Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 Apart from these, Deribit also supports advanced order types, including:

-Like most crypto derivatives exchanges in the market, Deribit follows a market maker-taker fee model.
+Like most crypto derivatives exchanges, Deribit follows a market maker-taker fee model.
 Here is how the model works.

-That said, here’s how the Deribit fee structure looks like.
+That said, here’s what the Deribit fee structure looks like.

 For perpetual contracts: